mrichar1/jsonapi-vuex/README.md

   }
 }

-// Get all of widget 1's related items - this will return all items this.$store.dispatch('jv/get', 'widget/1')
+// Get all of widget 1's related items (widgets and doohickeys) this.$store.dispatch('jv/getRelated', 'widget/1')
   .then(data => {
     console.log(data)
   })

-// Get only the items in the 'widgets' relationship this.$store.dispatch('jv/get', 'widget/1/widgets') .then(data => {
+// Get only the items in the 'widgets' relationship this.$store.dispatch('jv/getRelated', 'widget/1/widgets') .then(data => {
     console.log(data)
   })